Freddie Eugene Owens: Claims of innocence

 Two days before Owens's scheduled execution, on September 18, 2024, his lawyers submitted an emergency motion based on a written statement from his accomplice Steven Golden, who stated that he had falsely accused Owens as the shooter.
 He claimed that the real killer was someone else, whom he dared not point out for fear that the man or his associates would murder him, and that he had chosen to speak up out of conscience to prevent the execution of an innocent man.
 Owens's lawyers argued that in light of Golden's alleged admission to giving false evidence, the execution date should be staved off as it warranted the need for a new trial for Owens to prove his innocence.

 The claims of innocence were rejected by the South Carolina Supreme Court.
-The judges found that the Golden's decision to change his story could not be the reason to stop the execution as they found his new testimony "squarely inconsistent" with the multiple occasions where Owens had confessed to the police, his then girlfriend, his mother, and another accomplice that he had murdered Irene Graves.
+The judges found that Golden's decision to change his story could not be the reason to stop the execution as they found his new testimony "squarely inconsistent" with the multiple occasions where Owens had confessed to the police, his then girlfriend, his mother, and another accomplice that he had murdered Irene Graves.
 Moreover, Owens himself had given testimony in both his 1999 murder trial and the 2003 re-sentencing trial about committing the murder.
 Golden's claims were similarly refuted by the prosecution prior to the court ruling.
 They argued that there was other evidence to prove Owens was the real murderer, and that Golden's veracity was questionable because he had changed his story at such a late date.